 For more information

-One self-help book with a helpful discussion of tree issues is the Nolo Press book mentioned above, Neighbor Law: Fences, Trees, Boundaries & Noise.
-A more in-depth look, focusing on California law specifically, is Neighbor Disputes: Law and Litigation from CEB Publishing.
-It has a chapter devoted to tree issues.
+One self-help book with a helpful discussion of tree issues is Neighbor Law: Fences, Trees, Boundaries & Noise, published by respected self-help law publisher Nolo Press or Neighbor Disputes: Law and Litigation published by CEB that has a chapter devoted to tree issues.
 Another resource is Understanding Tree Law: A Handbook for Practitioners, from Aspatore.
 You can find all of these books at the Sacramento County Public Law Library.